Best Games Like Watch Dogs

 While you may not play as a superhero in Watch Dogs, many of your hacking tools and gadgets look and feel like something Batman would use to track down bad guys.

-So if you’ve already managed to liberate Chicago, San Francisco, and London, why not take a trip to Arkham City and help defend the locals from crazed clowns and deranged criminals.
+So if you’ve already managed to liberate Chicago, San Francisco, and London, why not take a journey to Arkham City and help defend the inhabitants from insane clowns and deranged criminals.

-Batman: Arkham Knight picks up after the events of Arkham City and sees the Caped Crusader on a mission to defeat Scarecrow and a mysterious new villain who’s taken over Arkham.
+Batman: Arkham Knight picks up after the events of Arkham City and sees the Caped Crusader on a quest to defeat Scarecrow and a mysterious new antagonist who’s taken over Arkham.

-Batman has his usual repertoire of bat-shaped projectiles along with a grapple gun, remote hacking device, a voice synthesizer, and explosive gel for good measure.
+Batman has his characteristic repertoire of bat-shaped projectiles along with a grapple gun, remote hacking device, a voice synthesizer, and explosive gel for good measure.

 Another Ubisoft title with a politically-motivated narrative is Far Cry 5, in which you play as a small-town sheriff forced to wage war with a drug-addled religious cult in Montana.

-In lieu of a tech-obsessed metropolis, the game sees you exploring the great outdoors of Middle America ripe with wild dogs, bears, and cougars that you can train to fight by your side.
+In lieu of a tech-obsessed metropolis, the game sees you exploring the expansive outdoors of Middle America ripe with wild dogs, bears, and cougars that you can train to fight by your side.

-It happens to be a lot more combat and crafting-focused than Watch Dogs while still offering a lot of variety throughout its open-world.
+It happens to be a lot more combat and crafting-focused than Watch Dogs while still offering a great deal of diversity throughout its open-world.

 When you’re not busy shooting radical cultists, you can explore side activities such as fishing, wingsuit flying, and the occasional Sasquatch hunt.

-What Phantom Pain lacks in cohesive storytelling, it makes up for with solid stealth mechanics and open-ended missions similar to that of Watch Dogs.
+What Phantom Pain lacks in coherent storytelling, it makes up for with thorough stealth mechanics and flexible missions analogous to that of Watch Dogs.

-Set after the events of Ground Zeroes, the game has you playing as Big Boss, who, after waking up from a coma, enlists a group of mercenaries to help him exact revenge on those that put him in said coma.
+Set after the events of Ground Zeroes, the game has you playing as Big Boss, who, after waking up from a prolonged coma, enlists a group of mercenaries to help him exact vengeance on those that put him in said coma.

-While you’re more than welcome to approach every encounter with brute force, the game rewards you for taking non-lethal measures when infiltrating enemy bases and rescuing prisoners.
+While you’re more than welcome to approach every encounter with brute force, the game rewards you for taking peaceful measures when infiltrating enemy strongholds and liberating prisoners.

-By gathering intel and investing in R&D, you’ll be able to construct additional tools that allow you to hear and see your enemies better, as well as extract weapons and personnel from the battlefield.
+By gathering intel and investing in R&D, you’ll be able to construct extra tools that allow you to hear and see your enemies better, as well as extract weapons and personnel from the hostile zone.

-If you take a more stealthy approach to Watch Dogs games, then you’ll likely enjoy playing the indie game Volume, which also features a story revolving around crooked corporations and fascism.
+If you take a more covert approach to Watch Dogs games, then you’ll likely enjoy playing the independent game Volume, which also features a narrative revolving around corrupt corporations and fascism.

-You take on the role of a cyber burglar seeking to improve their hacking abilities by finishing a set of pretend situations involving sneaking into well-protected workplaces without being noticed.
+You take on the role of a digital burglar seeking to enhance their hacking abilities by completing a set of pretend situations involving sneaking into well-guarded workplaces without being detected.

-Levels are filled with armed robots that will patrol the area looking for any suspicious behavior.
-You’ll have to use the environment to stay hidden and distract the robots using your hacking abilities.
+Levels are filled with armed robots that will patrol the area looking for any dubious behavior.
+You’ll have to use the environment to stay concealed and distract the robots using your hacking abilities.

-While the game’s production quality may not be on the same level as a AAA series like Watch Dogs, both share a similar tone and message about digital freedom.
+While the game’s production quality may not be on the same level as a AAA series like Watch Dogs, both share a comparable tone and message about digital liberty.

-Anyone who enjoys the technology and hacking parts of Watch Dogs’ gameplay should consider playing the Deus Ex games, specifically the most recent entry, Mankind Divided.
+Anyone who enjoys the technology and hacking components of Watch Dogs’ gameplay should consider playing the Deus Ex games, specifically the most recent entry, Mankind Divided.

 The game casts you as Adam Jensen, an undercover hacker on a mission to expose a sinister plot being carried out by the Illuminati (yes, THAT Illuminati).

-Like Watch Dogs, the game allows you to approach things from various angles, including both stealth and more action-based approaches.
+Like Watch Dogs, the game allows you to approach things from multiple angles, including both stealthy and more combat-oriented approaches.

-Jensen can be augmented with a wide array of cyber augmentations that can further boost his hacking, stealth, combat, or social capabilities.
+Jensen can be augmented with a wide array of cyber augmentations that can further enhance his hacking, stealth, combat, or social abilities.

-Up until now, we haven’t really discussed the parkour aspects of Watch Dogs traversal and how it affects other parts of the game, namely combat.
+Up until now, we haven’t really discussed the parkour elements of Watch Dogs traversal and how it affects other parts of the game, namely combat.

-Another game that features expressive parkour-based movement is Dying Light, a survival horror game that has you exploring zombie-infested open-world.
+Another game that features fluid parkour-based movement is Dying Light, a survival horror game that has you exploring zombie-infested expansive world.

-To get from point A to B, you’ll often find yourself jumping from roof to roof, climbing fences, and using objects in the environment to distract nearby infected.
+To get from point A to B, you’ll often find yourself jumping from roof to roof, climbing fences, and using objects in the environment to distract nearby contaminated.

-While there’s no hacking to speak of, accessing certain areas requires some finessing and a bit of technical know-how.
+While there’s no hacking to speak of, accessing certain areas requires some maneuvering and a bit of specialized knowledge.

-Now if you come to Watch Dogs for the potential open-world chaos, then Just Cause 4 is sure to give you a run for your money.
+Now if you come to Watch Dogs for the potential open-world mayhem, then Just Cause 4 is sure to give you a run for your money.

-The game is all about creating mayhem throughout a vibrant South American landscape plagued by corruption at the hands of a private military group called the Black Hand.
+The game is all about creating chaos throughout a lively South American landscape plagued by corruption at the hands of a private military organization called the Black Hand.

-You play as Rico Rodriguez, a special operative tasked with eliminating the Black Hand by destroying their outposts by any means necessary (read: explosions).
+You play as Rico Rodriguez, a special operative tasked with eliminating the Black Hand by destroying their outposts by any means required (read: explosions).

-Rico can wield various weapons and gadgets to turn enemy camps into fiery pits of destruction, as well as a grappling hook for when things get too hot, and you have to flee the scene.
+Rico can wield various weapons and gadgets to turn enemy camps into blazing pits of destruction, as well as a grappling hook for when things get too intense, and you have to flee the scene.

 You Will Love These Too